 Sulphur hexafluoride (SF6) is to be used in high voltage electrical equipment as the insulating gas, as part of the gas insulated switchgear, and associated facility of the main PV project.
 There may be some leakage from the gas insulated switchgear, or where mishandled.
-Under normal operational conditions leakage should not occur.
+SF6 switchgear is widely used in the electrical network and under normal operational conditions leakage should not occur.